AmpleSense-DAO/eefi_contracts/README.md

 # Elastic Protocol Vault contracts

 ## ElasticVault.sol
-The main Elastic Vault allowing users to stake AMPL and earn rewards in EEFI and OHM.
+The main Elastic Vault which enables users to stake AMPL and earn rewards in EEFI and OHM.

 The vault's operations are powered by tokens deposited into it that have three distinct rebase phases: positive, negative and neutral (equilibrium).